-- Active choice: With this investment option, an investor gets to mix equity, corporate debt and government securities as per his/ her choice.
-However, allocation to equity can be a maximum of 50%.
+1. Active- choice:- With this investment option, an investor gets to mix equity, corporate debt, and government securities as per his/ her choice.
+However, the allocation of equity can be a maximum of 50%.

-- Auto choice: Allocation is done as per the investor’s age.
-Let me explain this with the help of a table:
+2. Auto- choice:- Allocation is done as per the investor’s age.

-- Conservative life-cycle fund - begin with equity allocation of 25%
+2. Conservative life-cycle fund - start with an equity allocation of 25%

 Hopes these details help you in your journey with NPS.
 After all,